dauwhe/pdm/README.md

 *This* is close to what we want.
 We want to provide a better user experience for publications.
 We might need help from user agents.
 We definitely need help from developers.

 The Publishing Working Group (PWG) has rejected WAM, but we should reconsider that decision.

-**NOTE:** Much of what is written below applies to any manifest file, whether it is identified as a web application manifest or not.
+Much of what is written below applies to any manifest file, whether it is identified as a web application manifest or not.
 However, using WAM gives us the tremendous advantage that the processing model and the nature of the display modes is already defined.
 We do not have the skills inside the Publishing Working Group to define things in a manner consistent with browser architecture and the web security model.

-**NOTE:** WAM largely exists to allow web apps to be "installed" in the manner of native apps on mobile platforms.
+WAM largely exists to allow web apps to be "installed" in the manner of native apps on mobile platforms.
 In an ideal world, we would be able to add publications to bookshelves, as users want to organize their collections.
 The similarity between these two concepts is interesting.

 ## A few words on Metadata, JSON-LD, and schema.org

 The design of web publications has been complicated by our desire to use schema.org.
 We apply unfamiliar names to concepts.
 We introduce complications (two contexts!).
 And the end result is that when we paste our work into Google's structured data testing tool, we get hundreds of errors.
+Our ship founders on the treacherous reefs of RDF.

 We should focus on the structural issues of publications at this early stage.
 The web has a multiplicity of methods to assign metadata to web pages.
 Perhaps we can leave this up to authors and developers, or at least not spend much of our time worrying about how titles sort, when we don't know how publications work.

 ## Web Publications